 When the matter of whether Katherine should go to Ludlow with Arthur was raised, it was premised on whether it was a good idea for the couple to continue a sexual relationship, not whether it should begin.
-Given their relative youth, there was a line of thought that it would be better to keep them apart for several months to a year by having Katherine live in Elizabeth’s household until Arthur returned or she was sent to join him.
+Given their relative youth, there was a line of thought that it would be better to keep them apart for several months to a year by having Katherine live in Queen Elizabeth’s household until Arthur returned or she was sent to join him.
 Arthur expressed a desire for Katherine to accompany him and Katherine refused to make her preference known.

 The document was finally released from Rome late in 1504, some two and a half years after Arthur’s death, during which time Katherine was still living in England on an increasingly small amount of money as Ferdinand and Henry battled over her second marriage and the dowry from her first.
 But when Isabella finally saw the papal brief she was outraged by the fact it stated Arthur and Katherine had consummated the marriage.
 An edit was hastily put into the final document, which also included a dating error (and could have invalidated its content in and of itself), which allowed for the possibility of Katherine’s virginity.

-The exact wording was that Katherine had “contracted a marriage with Arthur, Prince of Wales and that this marriage had, perhaps, been consummated.”
+The exact wording was that Katherine had “contracted a marriage with Arthur, Prince of Wales and that this marriage had perhaps been consummated.”

-However, to quote historian David Starkey from his book on Henry VIII’s six wives:
+To quote historian David Starkey from his book on Henry VIII’s six wives: